nginxinc/nginx-openid-connect/README.md

 Subdirectories within the GitHub repository contain sample implementations for alternative OpenID Connect use cases.
 These are not supported.

-  * **opaque-session-token** - proof of concept implementation that sends a random string to the client rather than the JWT
+  * **opaque_session_token** - proof of concept implementation that sends a random string to the client rather than the JWT